ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 You can run the game in "windowed mode" or "full screen" mode.
 If you want to run the game in "windowed mode":
 - Run GTAV and set your game to windowed mode
-- Set your the desired game resolution (i.e 1600x900 resolution)
+- Set the desired game resolution (i.e 1600x900 resolution)
 - Move the game window to the top left corner
 - Run the script with the "--width 1600" and "--height 900" parameters